microsoft/FluidFramework/docs/content/start/property/property-binder-runtime-representation.md

 the runtime representation once its associated *Property* is removed.
 This includes calling either property binding's [getRepresentation()]({{< ref "docs/apis/property-binder/databinding#property-binder-databinding-getrepresentation-Method" >}}) convenience function or
-[propertyBinder.getRepresentation()]({{< ref "docs/apis/property-binder/databinder#property-binder-databinder-getrepresentation-Method" >}}) in onPreRemove and onRemove data binding callbacks since when these callbacks are called *Property DDS* has already removed the associated *Property* from the Workspace.
+[propertyBinder.getRepresentation()]({{< ref "docs/apis/property-binder/databinder#property-binder-databinder-getrepresentation-Method" >}}) in onPreRemove and onRemove data binding callbacks since when these callbacks are called *Property DDS* has already removed the associated *Property* from the Property DDS.

 When using [propertyBinder.getRepresentation()]({{< ref "docs/apis/property-binder/databinder#property-binder-databinder-getrepresentation-Method" >}}), you provide the *Property* for which you want the runtime representation for, and the bindingType, to get the appropriate